moondustpublishing/AtomatroN/README.md

 # AtomatroN
-Blockchain technology = decentralized music gives artists control of their work
+Blockchain technology = The Future of DeFi